emilio-moreno/MiniPys/README.md

 MiniPys include:
 - Formatter: Matplotlib formatter with a color dictionary implementation.
-- tictac (WIP): A formatted time complexity tester.
+- tictac: A formatted time complexity tester.
 - Fourier Examples: Fourier series of simple functions with plots.